-Description of the The specific objective of increasing the efficiency of heat supply systems Description of the measure The specific objective of increasing the efficiency of heat supply sys is part of priority axis 3, 'Efficient energy management, developme energy infrastructure and renewable sources of energy, support fo introduction of new technology in energy management and secon raw materials', of Operational Programme Enterprise and Innovatio Competitiveness 2014-2020.
-The Czech Republic has extensive supply systems, but these days they frequently fall short of the requ parameters.
-The Czech Republic also has untapped cogener- potential.
-Many heat supply systems are fed by sources of heat m production, and heat from the production of electricity is not used.
-The objectives of the measure are: To achieve primary energy savings by using low-potential heat from electricity production that would otherwise be discharged into the surrounding area, and to introduce cogeneration in heat supply systems where demand for heat was satisfied only by the mono-production of heat.
+Description of the The specific objective of increasing the efficiency of heat supply systems measure is part of priority axis 3, 'Efficient energy management, development of energy infrastructure and renewable sources of energy, support for the introduction of new technology in energy management and secondary raw materials', of Operational Programme Enterprise and Innovation for Competitiveness 2014-2020.
+The Czech Republic has extensive heat supply systems, but these days they frequently fall short of the required parameters.
+The Czech Republic also has untapped cogeneration potential.
+Many heat supply systems are fed by sources of heat mono- production, and heat from the production of electricity is not used.
+The objectives of the measure are: • To achieve primary energy savings by using low-potential heat from electricity production that would otherwise be discharged into the surrounding area, and to introduce cogeneration in heat supply systems where demand for heat was satisfied only by the mono-production of heat.
 To upgrade heat supply systems, optimise their operation and reduce heat losses in distribution systems.
 In the reconstruction of heat networks, losses will be reduced due to better insulating parameters and a change in the temperature of the operating medium, and the system will be dimensioned to the current and future consumption of heat.
 In some cases, the controlled transition of certain large systems to a large number of smaller systems using smaller cogeneration units will be necessary.

-Regional application Support will be provided in all regions of the Czech Republic, except the ---------------------- ---------------------------------------------------------------------------
+Regional application Support will be provided in all regions of the Czech Republic, except the ---------------------- ---